 - Adhesive — glue stick for poster board, push pins for cork board, double-sided tape for foam board

-- Image sources — magazines (Vogue, National Geographic, travel magazines, home design magazines), printed photos from Google, or screenshots from Pinterest
+- Image sources — magazines (Vogue, National Geographic, travel magazines), printed photos from Google, or screenshots from Pinterest

 Optional upgrades: